 14 Medical / personal protection

-Shielding certain frequencies can prevent illness caused by high radiation levels.
-To this end there is personal protection in the form of clothing, hats, gloves, stockings, sleeping bags, tents and so on.
+Shielding certain frequencies can prevent illness caused by radiation levels.
+Protective clothing can reduce the field strength.
+Depending on the density.
+To this end, there is personal protection in the form of clothing, hats, gloves, stockings, sleeping bags, tents and so on.

 How to create optimal EMI shielding